 The registered agent and registered office must be continuously maintained in this state.
 Failure to maintain a registered agent and/or office can result in the administrative dissolution of the company (more about administrative dissolution in the next section).
 To change your registered agent or office, you need to submit a change of agent/office form along with the required fee.

 All corporations must file biennial occupation tax reports in even number years, and all limited liability companies must file biennial reports in odd number years.
-The report is mailed to the registered agent on record as of December 15th prior to the reporting year.
+A notice to file the report is mailed to the registered agent on record.
 The corporate occupation tax report is due March 1 and delinquent April 15 of the reporting year.
 The limited liability company biennial report is due April 1 and delinquent June 2 of the reporting year.

 Failure to pay the tax or fee and submit the report as required by law will result in administrative dissolution.
 Each year, thousands of entities are dissolved for failing to comply with the law.
 Nebraska law provides that an entity that is administratively dissolved continues its existence but may not carry on any business, except business necessary to wind up and liquidate its business and affairs.
 Further, the entity may lose its limited liability status and name.
 The entity would no longer be in good standing and would not be able to obtain a certificate of good standing that many lenders require before loaning money.
-Should the corporation wish to continue business, it must reinstate by filing an application for reinstatement and pay all delinquent occupation taxes with interest, plus a $30.00 application fee.
-A limited liability company must pay all delinquent fees, plus a $15.00 application fee, to reinstate.
+Should the corporation wish to continue business, it must reinstate by filing an application for reinstatement and pay the reinstatement fee, and all delinquent occupation taxes with interest.
+A limited liability company must pay the reinstatement fee and all delinquent biennial fees.

 To ensure that you receive the required biennial report or notice to file and avoid administrative dissolution, make sure you keep current the registered agent information on file with the Secretary of State’s Office.
-To change your registered agent or office, you need to submit a change of agent/office form along with the required fee.
-If you have not received the appropriate report or notice by Feb.
-15 of the reporting year, please contact the office to receive a duplicate report.
-The fastest and easiest method to file your report is to file online at sos.ne.gov.
+To change your registered agent or office, you need to submit a change of agent/office form, along with the required fee.
+If you have not received the appropriate notice to file in the reporting year the fastest and easiest method to file your report is to file online at sos.ne.gov.

 Documents can be submitted for filing online, in person at the Secretary of State’s Office. or by mail.
 If you submit documents by mail, please include a cover letter with contact information including your phone number so that a filing officer can contact you if there are any questions.